microsoft/ivy/doc/examples/networking.md

 `p`.
 We include the `udp` module (which is part of IVy's system libraries).
 We then make an instance of `udp_simple`.
 To allow us to interact with this module, we import the `recv` action from the environment and export `send`.
-Finally, we interp the types: addresses are one-bit numbers and packets are 16-bit numbers.
+Finally, we interpret the types: addresses are one-bit numbers and packets are 16-bit numbers.
 Since we don't want to compile the specification, we extract just the implementation of the interface, which is `foo.impl`.